-The Board recommends amending BPC Section 2531.05 to change the membership of the Hearing Aid Dispensing Committee from 6 members to 4 members by eliminating one licensed Audiologist and the Otolaryngologist.
+The Board recommends amending BPC Section 2531.05 to change the membership of the Hearing Aid Dispensing Committee from 6 members to 4 members.
+The recommended language would eliminate one licensed Audiologist and allow for another public member to serve on the committee if the Otolaryngologist public member position is vacant.
 This change in membership structure will help the Hearing Aid Dispensing Committee obtain a quorum.